Emergency Board Up & Roof Tarp Services

 Boarding up your home is an essential part of recovery after a fire.
-Boards over broken windows and tarps over holes in the roof prevent secondary damage from rain and wind as well as trespassing.
+Boards over broken windows and tarps over holes in the roof prevent secondary damage from rain and wind, as well as from trespassing.
 Board-up services can save you thousands of dollars.
-If your home or business is damaged by a fire, call ServiceMaster of Medford for 24/7 emergency response to your board-up and tarp needs.
+If your home or business is damaged by a fire, call ServiceMaster for 24/7 emergency response to your board-up and tarp needs.

 Our expert technicians will assess the damage done to your home or business, then board up windows, doorways, and missing walls with plywood and cover holes in the roof with tarps.
 We work fast and use durable materials to ensure your property will be protected as quickly as possible.

 Board up services are necessary to get the best insurance coverage for your claim after a disaster.
 Boarding up your home prevents further wind and water damage, which makes it less likely that your insurer will deny your claim.

 Boarding up your property also prevents potential liability.
 If someone were to enter your property after a fire and be injured, you may be held liable.
 A board-up is a simple way to prevent intruders and give you peace of mind.

 Reasons to Board Up Your Home or Business

 The aftermath of a storm or fire isn’t the only time board-up services are needed.
 Here are some of the cases where ServiceMaster can help you secure your home:

 How To Tarp A Roof